-Due to the hands-on orientation of this seminar, attendees will be assumed to be able to use Windows at a user level, including how to use Microsoft’s Visual Studio.
+For users who plan to do the self-directed lab assignments: Attendees will need to be able to use Windows and Microsoft’s Visual Studio.
 Working knowledge of the C programming language, and how to read and write to a file using Win32 APIs (CreateFile, ReadFile, WriteFile) are also assumed.

 After This Seminar

 This seminar provides you with the necessary information to attend OSR’s Kernel Debugging and Crash Analysis seminar, as well as OSR’s Writing WDF Drivers II: Advanced Implementation Techniques seminar.

 Welcome remarks, seminar goals and objectives.
 Introduction to WDF, as well as KMDF and UMDF V1 and UMDF V2 and when each model is the most appropriate.

 A review of core Windows architecture concepts of specific importance to driver developers.
 Topics include: